slopezpereyra/EEG.jl/README.md

-This definition is more intelligible than the that of the sigma index, insofar as it represents the ratio of the total power in the spindle band with respect to the total power in the delta-theta-alpha-beta frequency range.
+This definition is more intelligible than the that of the sigma index, insofar as it represents the ratio of the total power in the spindle band with respect to the total power in the delta-theta-alpha-phi frequency range.
 It is evident that $0 \leq RSP \leq 1$.
 Higher values are indicative of a higher spindle probability---though it should be clear that $RSP$ is not a probability itself.
 The rejection threshold recommended in the original paper is $\lambda = 0.22$.